Hey everybody, and welcome to PT Pioneer.

 These include your first aid and CPR certifications.

-You’ll need these as prerequisites for your personal training courses as well as for insurance purposes.
+You’ll need these as prerequisites for your personal training courses and insurance purposes.

 Speaking of which, insurance is another important consideration.